melezhik/Sparrow6/documentation/development.md

 ## `args` coercion semantic

-`args` should be an Array of _elements_ representing command line arguments
+`args` should be an array of _elements_ representing command line arguments

 The logic of constructing of command line arguments by an array elements is following: